-“She’ll sleep with me tonight.
-Share your bed with your daddy, sweetheart.
+“I’ll put here in your bed and watch over her.
+Sleep with your daddy tonight, sweetheart.
 Tomorrow, we’ll see if she needs a doctor.”

-Next morning, I woke up with a cicada on my screen window screaming for a female.
-I yelled and it flew away, my response not what it was living it’s last month for.
+Next morning, I woke up with a cicada on the screen window screaming for a female.
+I yelled and it flew away, my response not what it was living its last month for.
 I remembered the previous night, jumped out of bed, and pulled my jeans on.

-Her hand was soft and cool.
+As I took her hand, I felt the callouses and coolness.
 “Nice to meet you, Mia.
 I’m Paul.”
 Mom giggled and Mia’s smile broadened as I felt my face burn.
 “Yeah, ah...are you okay?”

 Mom laughed her deep body shaking laugh.
 “Yes, she’s fine, Paul.
 Sit down and have some breakfast.”